How To Get From Tel Aviv to Petra

 Tour Guide Petra

 One of the easiest and most stress-free ways of reaching the UNESCO World Heritage Site of Petra is via tour.
-It’s possible to take a 1 or 2-day tour from Tel Aviv to Petra, or longer if you wish.
-Everything on the one-day tour is taken care of for you.
-This includes the services of a knowledgeable guide and air-conditioned transport.
-You will get to see Petra’s top sites including the Treasury, theater, al Siq gorge, and the Obelisk Tomb.
+It’s possible to take a 1-day, 2-day or 3-day tour from Israel to Petra, or longer if you wish.

 Your helpful guide will also show you vantage points to snap the best photographs of the ancient Jordanian city.
-As with most day tours, you will have to pay for a visa to enter Jordan and return to Israel.
+As with most tours, you will have to pay for a visa to enter Jordan and return to Israel.
 The cost of this is around $60 USD and it’s paid directly at the border.
 Additionally, there’s a border crossing fee of $65 to take into consideration.
-If you are planning to take the one-day tour from Tel Aviv to Petra, remember to bring sunscreen, a hat, and a good pair of walking shoes as you won’t want to miss a thing.
+If you are planning to join a Petra tour remember to bring sunscreen, a hat, and a good pair of walking shoes as you won’t want to miss a thing.

 Traveling Independently